 Researchers in the School are tackling some of the most profound questions in science, such as the origin of space, time and matter.
 We study the ultimate building blocks of nature - the basic objects that make up our Universe and the physical laws that govern them.
-Our research encompasses both standard model physics, such as the electroweak interaction and quantum chromodynamics (which describes quarks and gluons), and physics beyond the standard model, including: dark matter, dark energy, supersymmetry, the origin of neutrino masses, matter-antimatter asymmetry, extra dimensions and quantum cosmology.
-As a partner in the ARC Centre of Excellence for Particle Physics at the Terascale, we conduct research in collaboration with leading groups worldwide, including CERN - home of the Large Hadron Collider and J-PARC in Japan.
+Our research encompasses both standard model physics, such as electroweak interactions and quantum chromodynamics (which describes quarks and gluons), and physics beyond the standard model, including: dark matter, dark energy, supersymmetry, the origin of neutrino masses, matter-antimatter asymmetry, extra dimensions and quantum cosmology.
+As a major partner in the ARC Centre of Excellence for Particle Physics at the Terascale, we conduct research in collaboration with leading groups worldwide, including CERN - home of the Large Hadron Collider.